nathancunn/acRonym/README.md

 # acRonym
 This is an R package for extracting acronyms defined within a body of text.
-It assumes that acronyms are defined in the format: Three Letter Acronym (TLA) and also that you only define one acronym per sentence.
+It assumes that acronyms are defined in the format: "Three Letter Acronym (TLA)" i.e. the acronym comes after the definition, the acronym is capitalised, and the definition is of the same length as the acronym (excluding the words 'of', 'the', and 'with').
+Only one acronym per sentence.

 # Installation
 ``` r